How to build maps in R

 As you can see, with one quick change in the code, you can now visualize the distribution of artworks across Eurasia instead of around the entire world.

+Additionally, R is currently one of the most popular languages in the domain of data science, having gained the favor of millions of data scientists worldwide.
 Using R and “rworldmap” provides an effective and easy way of translating country values in a dataset into a good-looking and customizable geographical visualization.
 It’s a handy way to create maps in R — and a great way for you to slice and dice through your data geographically.